OMEGAMAX10/YOLOv8-Object-Detection-Tracking-Image-Segmentation-Pose-Estimation/README.md

 For an enhanced user experience, the app interface is built using "streamlit" module from Python.
 The app can also be deployed in a Docker container.

 ## 1. App Deployment
-The app can be deployed using Docker container engine and run using the following command:
+The app can be deployed using Docker Compose using the following command:
 ```
 docker-compose -f yolov8-docker.yml up -d
 ```